-Employer Healthcare charge 1.34 per cent Pension insurance contribution in the average 16.95 per cent Accident insurance contribution in the average 0.7 per cent Unemployment insurance contribution 0.45 per cent to 1.70 per cent Group life insurance contribution in the average 0.07% Employee Pension insurance contribution 7.15 per cent (for employees who are 17 to 52 years of age or 63 to 67 years of age); 8.65 per cent (for employees who are 53 to 62 years of age) Unemployment insurance contribution 1.25 per cent Employee's healthcare charge (included in tax withholding percentage) 0 per cent to 1.65 per cent Employee's daily allowance contribution (included in tax withholding percentage) 1.18 per cent
+Employer Healthcare charge 1.34 per cent Pension insurance contribution in the average 17.4 per cent Accident insurance contribution in the average 0.7 per cent Unemployment insurance contribution 0.5 per cent to 2.05 per cent Group life insurance contribution in the average 0.062 per cent Employee Pension insurance contribution 7.15 per cent (for employees who are 17 to 52 years of age or 63 to 67 years of age); 8.65 per cent (for employees who are 53 to 62 years of age) Unemployment insurance contribution 1.5 per cent Employee's healthcare charge (included in tax withholding percentage) Zero per cent to 1.5 per cent Employee's daily allowance contribution (included in tax withholding percentage) 1.18 per cent

-Benefits from share-based incentive plans may, in many cases, be exempt from most social security contributions in Finland.7 This exemption may apply to benefits from an employment stock option plan or a phantom option plan.
-It may be applicable also to shares granted to employees, provided that the shares granted are listed on a stock exchange, and there is a vesting period of at least one year between the promise of the award and the actual award of the shares to an employee.8 iii Tax deductibility for employers
+Benefits from share-based incentive plans may, in many cases, be exempt from most social security contributions in Finland, if the underlying plans are constructed correctly.8 This exemption may apply to benefits from an employment stock option plan or a phantom option plan.
+It may be applicable also to shares awards granted to employees, provided that certain criteria are met, for instance that the shares granted are listed on a stock exchange, and there is a vesting period of at least one year between the promise of the award and the actual award of the shares to an employee.
+There are also employee share subscription plans, which may be beneficial from a social security perspective, even if shares are subscribed below fair market value, provided that certain criteria are met.

+iii Tax deductibility for employers